The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

 deciding where and when to advertise the post

-considering whether other options for sourcing candidates should be considered
+deciding whether other options for sourcing candidates should be considered

 identifying who should act as the Search Champion(s)